| home | catalogue | history | references | appendix |

 one observer as "The Spin Out King" - see below.

-news stands, Bob McTavish had quickly revised his design concepts and was
+the news stands, Bob McTavish had quickly revised his design

 The film would promote the Vee Bottom